 1. Vision on healthcare

-1.1 Why do we enter into contracts?
+1.1 Why do we conclude agreements?

-1.2 Points to note when purchasing
+1.3 Points for attention when purchasing

-An affordable provision of medication
+An affordable supply of medicines

 Quality of care

-3. Special/innovative agreements
+3. Special/innovative arrangements

 4. More information

-4.1 Do you have a complaint about your pharmacy?
+4.1 Have a complaint about a pharmacy?